charlieargue/multi-cart/NEW-README.md

 - I'm still using ROOT USER instead of a sub-AWS-user, WIP
 -  (not responsive or mobile-first design at this stage),
 - etc... see my GOOGLE DOC list

+Room for Improvement:

+- granularize the CICD workflows so more idempotent, i.e. only run UI unit tests if there are changes to front-end code, etc... (the next plan was to split up the GitHub Actions into separate workflows, and then they can easily be filtered to only run when FE/BE/relevant code is changed, as well as see if I can leverage the `nx affected` command for more efficient testing, etc.)
+- the `01-feature-promotion.yml` GitHub action is currently hard-coded for only my feature branches (see `'kg-**'`); the next thing to do would be to switch to a `feature/kg-2021-...` branch naming convetion to include the `feature/` prefix slug for every developer's branch
+- Add additional CICD step that runs smoke tests against PROD (a few e2e integration tests) once everything is complete